Frequently Asked Questions Top

 - Does the Ground Penetrating Radar detect waterpipe?

-The Ground Penetrating Radar detects densities in subterrain matter.
-It does not detect any specific objects or items only differing densities.
+The Ground Penetrating Radar does not detect any specific objects or items.
+The GPR data is processed and displayed as a radar-gram depicting the change in signal velocity.
 The locator must interpret the Ground Penetrating Radar images.

 - Do you have a system for checking and verifying radiodetection service locates?

 Pathfinder has a Damage Prevention And Awareness Policy.
 Referencing documents outline industry practices for checking EMF distortion and triangulation applications to determine actual conductor location.